Lowity/dionysos/README.md

 - Plotly
 - Numpy

+## Usage

+- Install python 3.x
+- Install the python librarys
+- Run: python3 manage.py runserver
+- And the website should run.

+*Note that the website is only made for 1920 x 1080 screen resolution.*

 Tested on Ubuntu 2004.2021.222.0, but should work on other devices as well An Alpha-Vantage API key is not needed you can use one of the 2 in the code